Straight-Path-Solutions/sp_CheckSecurity/README.md

 # What does sp_CheckSecurity do?

 Maybe you have some scripts you found on the internet to check some security settings or look for odd permissions.
 Or maybe you don't.
-Well, here's what sp_CheckSecurity checks.<p>
+Well, here's some of what sp_CheckSecurity checks.<p>

   **Instance information** <br>
 	• Server and instance name<br>